-AVS 4323 - The Environment and Economic Analysis: Economic analysis in description, analysis, and policy formulation of environmental problems such as natural resource development, ecology, energy needs, noise, water, and air pollution.
-Economic tools used will include social welfare analysis, externalities, and benefit cost analysis.
+AVS 4323 - The Environment and Economic Analysis: Economic analysis in the description, analysis, and policy formulation of environmental problems such as natural resource development, ecology, energy needs, noise, water, and air pollution.
+Economic tools used will include social welfare analysis, externalities, and benefit-cost analysis.

 AVS 4377 - Airport Management: An in-depth overview of the Federal Aviation Regulation Part 139 airport design standard as well as a study of both landside and airside airport business management, utilizing the American Association of Airport Executives' Body of Knowledge modules.
 Includes a study of the role of the airport in community development.